Inverness: Arts and events

 Another major event in calendar is the annual City of Inverness Highland Games.
 The event can trace its roots back to one of the first Highland Games staged in the modern era; the True Highland Games which was staged in 1822 by members of the Northern Meeting Society.
-In 1864 the Northern Meeting Society built the world's first Highland Games stadium, the Northern Meeting Park.
-The last Northern Meeting Highland Games was staged in 1938 and following the second world war, responsibility for the organisation of the annual event passed to the Town Council who moved the event to Bught Park in 1948.
-In 2006 Inverness hosted Scotland's biggest ever Highland Games over two days in July, featuring the Masters' World Championships, the showcase event for heavies aged over 40 years.
-The first year that the Masters' World Championships had been held outside the United States was 2006, and it attracted many top heavies from around the world to the Inverness area.
+In 1864, the Northern Meeting Society built the world's first Highland Games stadium, the Northern Meeting Park.
+The last Northern Meeting Highland Games was staged in 1938 and, following the Second World War, responsibility for the organisation of the annual event passed to the Town Council who moved the event to Bught Park in 1948.
+In 2006, Inverness hosted Scotland's biggest ever Highland Games over two days in July, featuring the Masters' World Championships, the showcase event for heavies aged over 40 years.
+The first year that the Masters' World Championships had been held outside the United States was 2006 and it attracted many top heavies from around the world to the Inverness area.
 The Masters World Championships returned in 2009 when it was staged as part of the Homecoming celebrations.
 In 2010, the City of Inverness Highland Games returned to Northern Meeting Park where it remains to this day.
 Actress Karen Gillan is the ambassador for Theatre Art Education.

 Inverness has gained notoriety as well for being featured in the Outlander novel series by author Diana Gabaldon.
 The Tartan Heart Festival in the nearby village of Kiltarlity, is a summer festival that brings a variety of music to the area.
 BFBS Radio broadcasts on 87.7FM as part of its UK Bases network.

-Inverness Botanic Gardens is located in Bught Park a few minutes walk from the west bank of the River Ness near to the Ness Islands.
+Inverness Botanic Gardens is located in Bught Park, a few minutes walk from the west bank of the River Ness, near to the Ness Islands.

-In 2007, the city hosted Highland 2007, a celebration of the culture of the Highlands, and will also host the World Highland Games Heavy Championships (21 & 22 July) and European Pipe Band Championships (28 July).
-2008 saw the first Hi-Ex (Highlands International Comics Expo), held at the Eden Court Theatre.
+In 2007, the city hosted Highland 2007, a celebration of the culture of the Highlands, and also hosted the World Highland Games Heavy Championships and European Pipe Band Championships.
+In 2008, the first Hi-Ex (Highlands International Comics Expo) was held at the Eden Court Theatre.

 Inverness is the location of Macbeth's castle in Shakespeare's play.

-Inverness Library is located in Farraline Park, housed in what was originally the Bell's school, designed by William Robertson in the Greek Revival style.
+The library is located in Farraline Park, housed in what was originally the Bell's school, designed by William Robertson in the Greek Revival style.
 The school was built with help from a £10,000 donation from Dr Andrew Bell in 1837.

-Scottish Gaelic in Inverness
+Media

+BBC Scotland has a studio in the city which broadcasts the local opt-out of BBC Radio Scotland and BBC Radio nan Gàidheal.